kshannon/cogs9/content/old/2021-summer-2.md

 ### Other Good Stuff

 #### Teamwork Expectations
 Your team will be working on assignments and the final together.
 We expect some students to contribute at varied levels throughout the course.
 However, we expect by the end for all students to be more or less equal contributors.
 No one person should be doing a project, they are meant to be collaborative and give you experience working with people you probably do not know.
 One successful approach is to first agree on a communication tool/protocol and a schedule.
 Next, discuss each person’s strengths and divide up responsibilities.
 Develop a schedule for completing tasks, who is responsible and a backup person in case an emergency situation occurs.
 Finally, check in regularly throughout the week to ensure progress is being made and leave sometime to check and proof read each other's work.
-Especially because some students in your group may be remote.

 **Dealing with non-cooperative team members** -- If an issue occurs first try to work the issue out within your group.
 Save all documentation, emails, and chats as a record incase you need to contact course staff.
 We will step in and try to communicate with the student(s) to reach a resolution.
 If no resolution can be made, or the problem resurfaces, we reserve the right to move the student to a new group, or grade that student separately from the group, or any other action to resolve the issue.
 There will be mid and final team evaluations.
 However, if there is an issue do not wait until evals, reach out early if necessary.